 FIRST SESSION OPENING DAY- JUNE 27 | SECOND SESSION OPENING DAY- JULY 25

-- Once your camper is cleared, their chair, drawer-unit, and backpack will be unloaded from the vehicle and delivered to the camper’s cabin.
+- Once your camper is cleared, their optional drawer unit, optional camping chair, and backpack will be unloaded from the car and delivered to your camper’s cabin by a staff member.

 If, during our health screening, your child is found to have a fever, we will ask you to see our camp physician, and may ask you to take your child home to see your pediatrician.
 Your child may return to camp after they have been fever free for 24 hours.
 Upon returning to camp, our camp physician will make the final decision as to whether or not your camper may stay.
 If your child has had a temperature, diarrhea, or vomited within 48-hours prior to the start of the session, please call our office before dropping off your child at camp.